JetBrains/kotlin-web-site/docs/topics/kapt.md

 for kapt tasks.
 Using the Worker API lets Gradle run independent annotation processing tasks from a single project in parallel, which in some cases significantly decreases the execution time.

+When you use the [custom JDK home](gradle-configure-project.md#gradle-java-toolchains-support) feature in the Kotlin Gradle plugin, kapt task workers use only [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode).
+Note that the `kapt.workers.isolation` property is ignored.

 If you want to provide additional JVM arguments for a kapt worker process, use the input `kaptProcessJvmArgs` of the `KaptWithoutKotlincTask`:

 <tabs group="build-script">